-A constituent of the FTSE 100, we operate through over 350 production sites located in 23 European countries and 13 countries in the Americas, and are listed on the London Stock Exchange and Euronext Dublin.
-With approximately 48,000 employees worldwide, we have the experience and expertise to create new opportunities for our 65,000 customers, with our innovative packaging solutions providing the optimum choice in sustainable packaging supplies.
+A constituent of the FTSE 100, we operate through over 350 production sites located in 22 European countries, 13 countries in the Americas and one in Africa, and are listed on the London Stock Exchange and Euronext Dublin.
+With approximately 47,000 employees worldwide, we have the experience and expertise to create new opportunities for our customers, with our innovative packaging solutions providing the optimum choice in sustainable packaging supplies.